 Tyndale Select NLT: Select Reference Edition – Bible Review

-Tyndale has entered the premium and ultra-premium Bible market with their Tyndale Select NLT: Select Reference Edition – a hand-crafted edition printed by Jongbloed.
-It has the 2015 edition of the NLT and is available in either calf skin or goatskin.
+Tyndale has entered the premium and ultra-premium Bible market with its Tyndale Select NLT: Select Reference Edition – a hand-crafted edition printed by Jongbloed.
+It has the 2015 edition of the NLT and is available in either calfskin or goatskin.
 Bother covers are available in black or brown, and with or without thumb index.
 I’ve been using the black goatskin edition for a few weeks now and here are my thoughts about its design and construction.

 It has a slight yapp (where the leather overhangs over the page-edges).
 I would call this a semi-yapp, although it isn’t even mentioned on the box or in the product description.
 It gives the Bible a more elegant look and draws attention to the art-gilted edges.
 I prefer at least a little bit of yapp because the cover will bend where my hand grasps it anyway.
 Having a yapp means the cover is already conformed to my hand and is more uniform than just having a bend where I hold it.